 Keep Calm and Build a Meditation App like Headspace

-- What is a mindfulness app?
+What is a mindfulness app?

-So, today, a meditation does not require that you settle yourself in an uncomfortable position towards the sun and read out strange mantras.
+So today, meditation doesn’t force you to sit in an uncomfortable position toward the sun and read out strange mantras.
 It's enough to launch a special mindfulness application on your smartphone and get started!

 To make an app like Headspace, you should come to know its history which speaks for itself.

 Headspace has been created by Andy Puddicombe, the world-famous practitioner in clinical meditation.
 In 2004, after years of studying meditations as a Buddhist monk, he built an effective system aimed at improving life quality.
 And his system has become one of the best morning meditation apps (however, the time of day doesn't matter).